Fishing

 Salmon

-The Atlantic Salmon that come up the Rivers in Chile,
+The Atlantic Salmon that come

-originally from the fish pens in the Pacific coastal bays around Puerto Montt.
+in the Pacific coastal bays around Puerto Montt.
+Those

-seeing each year not the rounded tailed pen fish, but the wild Atlantic salmon.
+We are now seeing each year not the rounded tailed pen

-fifteen pounds.
-They take well to the fly, fight hard and make spectacular leaps.
+the fly, fight hard and make spectacular leaps.

 Chinook